nfrank6-depaul/Breast-Cancer-Classification---SE489/README.md

 │
 ├── docs               <- Default location for supporting documation documents.
 │
+├── experiments        <- Where modeling experiments will take place
+|   └── wandb          <- Where wandb experimentation scripts are housed.
+|
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
-│
+|
+├── profiling          <- Profiling scripts to read and write results files │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         breast_cancer_classification and configuration for tools like black